Hormel Foods Corp

 Inclusion of upstream feed and livestock suppliers in risk assessment

 The company was part of the AgWater Challenge, an initiative led by Ceres, which ended in 2022.
-Through this initiative, the company committed to engaging with its largest suppliers, including feed grain growers, to meet best environmental practices for reducing water pollution risks, including with respect to the storage, transport and application of animal manure.
-While the company has created a sustainable agriculture policy which also includes feed suppliers, it seems it does not currently include feed as part of its assessment to identify its exposure to areas with water quality risks.
-The company mentions in its CDP report that it is currently working to improve data exchange for sourced maize and soy with a focus on water risks.
+Through this initiative, the company committed to engaging with its largest suppliers, including feed grain growers, to implement best environmental practices for reducing water pollution risks, including those related to the storage, transport, and application of animal manure.
+While the company has established a sustainable agriculture policy that also includes feed suppliers, feed is not currently part of its assessment to identify areas with water quality risks.

 Downstream use of manure by animal feed suppliers